Michdo93/IEEE-BibTeX-Formatter-JS/README.md

 # IEEE-BibTeX-Formatter-JS
 The IEEE BibTeX Formatter JS Library formats citations in IEEE style and adds them to a source directory.
 Additional features include the creation of a table of contents, list of figures, tables, source code and abbreviations.
 Corresponding links are added to the HTML code.
 This is ideal for integrating a scientific style into your website.

+> **_NOTE:_**  This is neither a parser nor a converter.
+It does not generate PDF files either.
+It simply allows you to display citations and sources on websites in accordance with the IEEE standard using the BibTeX format.
+Style differences such as page layouts, fonts, and line spacing are not included, as I believe this would detract from the individual design of websites.

 ## 1\.
 Core Setup and Configuration

 The script's behavior is controlled by a global configuration object, `window.bibtexConfig`, which must be defined **before** including the main JavaScript file (`ieee-bibtex-formatter.js`).